Streaming Generalized Cross Entropy: Introduction

 Several situations in modern research and technological development have an essential time directionality, which arises from a sequential acquisition of the data while producing outputs and decisions at intermediate steps.

-Concrete examples of this feature include the update of control parameters in dynamical systems (mobile phones, GPS), social networks, image analysis, psychotherapy processes, economic analysis (cryptocurrency), \textit{etc}.
-These data may be characterized by \begin{itemize} \item large sample size (e.g., big data); \item unstructured data (e.g., audio/video, natural language); \item the need of a continued analysis in a streaming way (e.g., image analysis); \item the need to obtain a fast answer/output given a new input (e.g., submarine robot control). \end{itemize}

-These aspects lead to as many drawbacks in concrete applications: standard analyses on whole dataset \begin{itemize} \item are computationally expensive, since they require to run the whole algorithm at each new observation; \item hide the relation between subsequent estimates at consecutive times $n\rightarrow n+1$ and, hence, the information acquisition and knowledge dynamics; \item may be unfit to provide prompt responses, and have to be adapted to work in real time with online data. \end{itemize}

-Thus, in these situations, one cannot disregard the role of time flow.
-The process itself has to \emph{adapt} during the evolution of the system.
+Concrete examples of this feature include the update of control parameters in dynamical systems (mobile phones, GPS), social networks, image analysis, economic analysis (cryptocurrency), as well as longitudinal studies in the social sciences or psychological change occurring over time during the psychoterapeutic process, \textit{etc}.
+These data may be characterized by \begin{itemize} \item large sample size (e.g., big data); \item unstructured data (e.g., audio/video, natural language); \item the need of a continuous, streaming analysis (e.g., image analysis); \item the need for fast answer/output given a new input (e.g., submarine robot control). \end{itemize} These aspects show many drawbacks in concrete applications, because standard analyses on whole dataset: \begin{itemize} \item are computationally expensive, as they require the whole algorithm to run at each new observation; \item hide the relationship between subsequent estimates at consecutive times $i\rightarrow i+1$ and, hence, the information acquisition and knowledge dynamics; \item may fail to provide prompt responses, and have to be adapted to work in real time with online data. \end{itemize} Therefore, in these situations, one cannot disregard the role of the time flow.
+The process itself has to flexibly \emph{adapt} to the evolution of the system.

-In order to highlight this temporal structure of the data, we will make use of the Maximum Entropy Principle (MEP), whose defining characteristics allow extracting the essential information available in a set of observations with the least amount of additional assumptions.
-The MEP is a cornerstone in contemporary science due to its capacity to embed some quantitative or qualitative aspects of information within models for a variety of applications and, hence, connect several different frameworks: nowadays, applications of the MEP can be found in artificial intelligence (Solomonoff's universal inductive reasoning \cite{Solomonoff1964}), complexity theory \cite{Holzinger2014}, linguistic \cite{Berger1996}, biology \cite{Gladyshev1997} \textit{etc}.
+In order to highlight the temporal structure of the data, we will make use of the Maximum Entropy Principle (MEP), which allows to extract the essential information available in a set of observations with the least amount of additional assumptions.
+The MEP is a cornerstone in contemporary science due to its capacity to embed either quantitative or qualitative aspects of information within models for a variety of applications and, hence, connect several different frameworks: nowadays, applications of the MEP can be found in artificial intelligence (Solomonoff's universal inductive reasoning \cite{Solomonoff1964}), complexity theory \cite{Holzinger2014}, linguistics \cite{Berger1996}, biology \cite{Gladyshev1997} \textit{etc}.